Manaslu Base Camp Trek Itinerary

 Day 12: Trek from Dharmasala to Larkya la [5160m] - Bhimthang [3720m]: 8 - 9 hours

 Early in the morning, we cross the Larkya La Pass (5160m).
 Larkya La pass is the highest altitude of our trek.
-Today we walk for long hours, dazzling sporting views of the world's largest Himalayas.
+Today we walked for long hours, dazzling sporting views of the world's largest Himalayas.
 Our trekking journey begins with a steep ascent toward the northern end of the Larkya Glacier.

 Day 13: Trek from Bimthang to Tilije [2300m]: 5 - 6 hours